-With just a few weeks standing between now and the first Saturday of June, many financial services professionals are entering the final stretch in their preparation for the CFA exam.
+With just a few weeks standing between now and June, many financial services professionals are entering the final stretch in their preparation for the CFA exam.

-Take time off work: Whether your company offers you the days or you’d need to take personal time, consider taking the 3-5 days leading up to the exam off.
+Whether your company offers you the days or you’d need to take personal time, consider taking the 3-5 days leading up to the CFA exam off.
 Balancing work responsibilities with a full study schedule can be difficult, so taking time off will allow you to focus on studying without any distractions.